The Rheingau: Past, Present, (and Future?) Greatness

 But it was much further back in time, in the early Middle Ages, when the Rheingau was dominated by large ecclesiastical estates — most famously Kloster Eberbach, still a major producer today — whose scrupulous cultivation ensured the quality of the wines while ready access to river transport helped spread their fame, that the Rheingau became the stuff of legends.

 Change came in the early 19th century with Napoleon’s conquest and the radical secularization that followed.
 Merchants, banks, and wealthy individuals took over, attracted by the status and secure investment the Rheingau vineyards represented.

 In the 20th century, two calamitous wars and their aftermath took a devastating toll.
 Post-war, extensive Flurbereinigung (vineyard reorganization) saw to it that stunning vertical labyrinths such as the Rüdesheimer Berg and its terraces of ungrafted old vines were smoothed into more anonymous submission.
 Today we must look long and hard to find preserved parcels, such as the Kaisersteinfels, poised so high on the Rüdesheimer Berg as to be out of bulldozer’s reach.

 But just as the Rheingau was beginning a mini revival, climate change stepped in.
-Until the 1980s, the Rheingau’s comparatively mild climate was almost unrivaled for its ability to reliably ripen Riesling and Spätburgunder, an obvious prerequisite for quality.
-But since the 1990s, rising temperatures in Germany’s other, formerly marginal regions have pushed those places into the spotlight, in essence leaving the Rheingau to figure out its unique identity once again.
+Until the 1980s, the region's comparatively mild climate was almost unrivaled for its ability to reliably ripen Riesling and Spätburgunder, an obvious prerequisite for quality.
+But since the 1990s, rising temperatures in Germany’s other, formerly marginal regions have brought those places into the spotlight — in essence leaving the Rheingau to figure out its unique identity once again.